-In 1999, the Capital Improvement Planning (CIP) process was refined to ensure realistic project planning.
+In 1999, the CIP process was refined to ensure realistic project planning.
 Consistent with prior years, the CIP is reviewed as planning before the previous cycle ends.
-Facility Project Services assists divisions in developing new or updating projects, obtaining accurate estimates, current determining potential impact on the operating budget, and submitting project requests for the next five years.
-These requests are forwarded to their respective division directors to prioritize.
+Facility Project Services assists departments in developing new or updating current projects, obtaining accurate estimates, determining potential impact on the operating budget, and submitting project requests for the next five years.
+These requests are forwarded to their respective department directors to prioritize.
 Those prioritized requests are then forwarded to the CIP Committee.
-The Committee prioritizes the recommendations based on the most important needs of the County and presents its recommendations to the Board of County Commissioners (BOCC).
+The Committee prioritizes the recommendations based on the most important needs of the County and presents its recommendations to the BOCC.